 Have you been living as a member of the opposite sex?
 Do you have a positive outlook and expectations that are real and achievable?
 Do you have mainly well-controlled medical or mental health concerns?

 Patients answering yes to any of these questions may be the perfect candidate to undergo gender reassignment surgery.
-The best part, your insurance company is likely to cover the surgery.
+The best part, your insurance company is likely to cover the operation.
 If your health care provider(s) believe it’s medically necessary and beneficial to your mental and physical health, Medicare may provide coverage.

 Get Help Covering Costs Medicare Doesn’t Cover

-Times are changing; more people are accepting new standards of what they consider to be ‘normal’.
+Times are changing; more people are accepting new standards of what they consider to be ‘normal.’
 This results in more individuals are given are proper diagnosis with gender dysphoria are getting the treatment they need and desire.

-This shift in the medical industry could be considered a game changer for the transgender community.
+This shift in the medical industry could be considered a game-changer for the transgender community.
 These individuals no longer need to come out of pocket for reassignment surgeries.
 The medical industry is finally acknowledging their diagnosis as if it were any other.

-If you have any questions or concerns about Medicare coverage for gender reassignment surgery give one of our licensed agents a call today!
+If you have any questions or concerns about Medicare coverage for gender reassignment surgery, give one of our licensed agents a call today!
 To discover the best policy in your area, fill out an online rate form today!